MDMA (Molly/Ecstasy) Addiction

-A good addiction rehab program should be tailored specifically to your needs.
+A good Molly addiction treatment program should be tailored specifically to your needs.
 It should also involve detox, holistic therapies that treat the mind, body and spirit, as well as family involvement, relapse prevention education and a strong aftercare program to help you avoid the specter of relapse:

 - Detox.
 Detox is one of the most important early parts of your treatment.
 During this process, your body will be ridding itself of MDMA and other toxins.
 With good, empathetic and caring treatment, both the potential for risks and for your discomfort will be alleviated.